apache/pekko/docs/src/main/paradox/general/actors.md

 ## Supervisor Strategy

 The final piece of an actor is its strategy for handling unexpected exceptions - failures.
-Fault handling is then done transparently by Akka, applying one of the strategies described in @ref:[Fault Tolerance](../typed/fault-tolerance.md) for each failure.
+Fault handling is then done transparently by Pekko, applying one of the strategies described in @ref:[Fault Tolerance](../typed/fault-tolerance.md) for each failure.

 ## When an Actor Terminates